1946 Born Terrance (Terry) Alan Kath

 January 31, 1946 in Chicago IL.
 Lived with Parents Raymond Elmer Kath, Evelyn Meline Haugen, and Brother Rod, in Norwood Park.

 1965 Graduated Taft HS

-Music in school, later DePaul U. Terry took up a variety of instruments in his teens, including the drums and banjo.
+Music in school, later hung around DePaul University.
+Terry took up a variety of instruments in his teens, including the drums and banjo.
 He played bass in a number of bands in the mid-1960s, before settling on the guitar

 1963 Early bands

 – The Mystics 1963, Jimmy Rice and the Gentlemen 1965, Jimmy Ford and the Executives, Toured with Dick Clarks roadshow, The Missing Links 1966

 Walter Parazaider, Danny Seraphine and Terry, decided to form a rock band with horns along with James Pankow, Lee Loughnane, and Robert Lamm, they added Peter Cetera on Bass.
 Hooked up with James William Guercio producer/manager, who urged them to move out to California.

 1968 California, the band all lived in the same house, experimenting, rehearsing, and playing locally.

 Chicago Transit Authority (CTA) renamed and recorded their first (double) Album in NYC in two weeks.